Texas Democrats leave state to try to stop GOP voting bill

 “This is a now-or-never for our democracy.
 We are holding the line in Texas," said Democratic state Rep. Trey Martinez Fischer.
 “We've left our jobs, we've left our families, we've left our homes.
 Because there is nothing more important than voting rights in America.”

-It was not immediately clear how many of the 67 Democrats in the Texas House left, but party leaders said it will be enough to bring the Legislature to a halt.

-The decision to hole up in Washington is aimed at ratcheting up pressure in the nation’s capital on President Joe Biden and Congress to act on voting at the federal level.
+The decision to hole up in Washington is aimed at ratcheting up pressure on President Joe Biden and Congress to act on voting at the federal level.
 Biden is set to deliver a major address on the issue Tuesday in Philadelphia, after facing growing criticism for taking what some on the left call too passive a role in the fight.

-The lawmakers are expected to meet with Democrats across Washington.
-But a White House official said there are no current plans for a White House visit.
+Turner said the state lawmakers were calling on Congress to pass the Democrat-backed, federal voting rights law prior to when they go on August recess, which is around the same time Texas' special session will end.
+He said the group would meet with Democrats across Washington, but a White House official said there are no current plans for a White House visit.

+Turner said in order to pass the voting rights expansion law, the Senate may have to modify its procedural rules, but added, “I don't really care how they do it."

 It marks the first time since 2003 that Texas Democrats, shut out of power in the state Capitol for decades, have crossed state lines to break quorum.